-Reference materials are printed and electronic form are available from the Faculty's library and from the Perpustakaan Tun Abdul Rahman Yakub (PeTARY).
+Reference materials are printed, and electronic form are available from the faculty's library and from the Perpustakan Tun Abdul Rahman Yakub (PeTARY).

-UNIMAS' Medical Education Complex is located adjacent to the Sarawak General Hospital in Kuching.
-In addition to this, Sibu Hospital, Serian Hospital and Sentosa Hospital are being used for clinical education and training.
+UNIMAS City Campus is located adjacent to the Sarawak General Hospital in Kuching.
+In addition to this, Pusat Jantung Hospital Umum Sarawak, Sibu

+Hospital, Serian Hospital, Sentosa Hospital and primary health care clinics are being used for clinical education and training.
 All medical students are required to undergo practical and clinical training in these complexes as well as in general practitioner clinics and a variety of community settings.

-In the near future, the Faculty will have its own teaching hospital in the vicinity of UNIMAS main campus in Kota Samarahan.
+In the near future, the faculty will have its own teaching hospital in the vicinity of UNIMAS main campus in Kota Samarahan.
 These resources will greatly facilitate effective clinical learning processes in the future.